otouffort/bigquery-ecommerce-analytics/README.md

 For this project, partitioning and clustering were not implemented to simplify setup, but the table design is compatible with these optimizations.

+#  Dashboard

+A Looker Studio dashboard was created on top of the gold-layer tables to visualize key e-commerce metrics.
+The dashboard focuses on revenue trends, customer behavior, product performance, and retention analysis.

+All metrics are derived directly from the fact_orders table, ensuring consistency between analytics queries and visualizations.